 Pursuant to Act 44 and the Funding Agreement, because the Conversion did not occur, the Commission was obligated to make scheduled annual payments, payable in equal quarterly installments, of \$450 million to PennDOT through 2057 with \$200 million of the scheduled annual payment supporting road and bridge projects and \$250 million supporting transit projects throughout the Commonwealth.
-See paragraphs below as to subsequent changes to such annual payments.
+See the following paragraphs for subsequent changes to such annual payments.

-On November 25, 2013, Act 89 was enacted providing substantial revision to the Commission's transportation funding obligations under Act 44 and authorized the Commission and PennDOT to immediately amend the Funding Agreement to reflect the statutory provisions of Act 89.
+On November 25, 2013, Act 89 was enacted providing substantial revisions to the Commission's transportation funding obligations under Act 44 and authorized the Commission and PennDOT to immediately amend the Funding Agreement to reflect the statutory provisions of Act 89.
 On April 4, 2014, the Commission and PennDOT executed Amendment Number One to the Lease and Funding Agreement (the Act 89 Amendment and together with the Act 44 Funding Agreement, the Amended Funding Agreement).
 The Amended Funding Agreement terminates on October 14, 2057.

-In accordance with Act 89 and the Amended Funding Agreement, the Commission's aggregate annual payment to PennDOT for fiscal year 2014 through fiscal year 2022 remains at \$450 million and, in accordance with Act 89, the Commission must pay at least \$30 million of such amount from current revenues.
-Commencing in fiscal year 2023 through the term of the Amended Funding Agreement, the Commission's aggregate annual payment to PennDOT is \$50 million, which shall be paid from then current revenues.
+In accordance with Act 89 and the Amended Funding Agreement, the Commission's aggregate annual payment to PennDOT for fiscal year 2014 through fiscal year 2022 is \$450 million and, in accordance with Act 89, the Commission must pay at least \$30 million of such amount from current revenues with the remainder expected to be funded by bonds issued under the Subordinate Revenue Indenture.
+Since 2017 and continuing through 2022, by policy the Commission has been providing and anticipates it will continue to provide \$50 million from current revenues to fund a portion of its annual payment to PennDOT.
+Commencing in fiscal year 2023 through the term of the Amended Funding Agreement, the Commission's aggregate annual payment to PennDOT is \$50 million, which amount shall be paid from then current revenues of the Commission.